 After the successful accomplishment of the project, there may be a few unexploited project resources, including the remnant budget, which can be used by the project later.
-These are recorded as surplus resources and budget to prevent wastage; this is the last of the project management steps before the conclusion of the phases of project management life cycle.
+These are recorded as surplus resources and budget to prevent wastage; this is the last of the Project Management steps before the conclusion of the phases of the Project Management life cycle.
+Give yourself the chance to gain the best skills and practices in Project Management with the PMP certification training for enhanced efficiency and productivity while managing projects.